 The Long Maji Maji Rebellion

-Being familiar with the longue durée history of the interlacustrine region—the world surrounding the great lakes of East and Central Africa, connecting Burundi, Congo, Ethiopia, Kenya, Malawi, Mozambique, Rwanda, Tanzania, Uganda, and Zambia—I want to argue that this a matter of profound significance.
+Being familiar with the longue durée history of the interlacustrine region—the world surrounding the great lakes of East and Central Africa, connecting Burundi, Congo, Ethiopia, Kenya, Malawi, Mozambique, Rwanda, Tanzania, Uganda, and Zambia—I want to argue that this is a matter of profound significance.
 What the Mai-Mai practiced, protective medicine combined with moral discipline to organize collective defense, had persisted across generations, a theme whose variations adapted to new enemies.

 The Warren: Three Scrambles for Africa